 Site 73—In 1999 the Air Force completed installation of a permeable reactive barrier (PRB) in overburden at Building 234 (Site 73) to clean up groundwater contamination associated with solvent releases.
 In 2012 a modified remedy was implemented which consists of in-situ bioremediation to treat the low levels of contamination that remain.
 Performance monitoring is ongoing.

 Site 49—In 2000 an environmental site assessment conducted at a location where redevelopment activities were planned discovered chlorinated solvents in groundwater in the vicinity of former Building 22.
 The site is now identified as Site 49.
 The Air Force completed installation of a PRB in overburden and shallow bedrock in 2000 to cleanup groundwater contamination.
 In 2013 a modified remedy was implemented, which consists of in-situ bioremediation treatment of the remaining contamination.
+Additional source investigation will be conducted in 2015 to address potential up-gradient sources.
 Performance monitoring is ongoing.

 Site 10—Groundwater monitoring at Site 10 (Leaded Fuel Tank Sludge Disposal Area) in 2000 showed dramatic increases in contamination up gradient of the site.
 Site 10 is located on the west side of the runway and is an area where leaded fuel tank sludge was buried.
 Source investigation work that included geophysical investigations, geo-probe installations, test pitting and soil sampling was conducted between 2001 and 2003, however no contamination source was found.
-A follow-on groundwater investigation is currently being conducted.
+In 2015 follow-on groundwater investigations will be conducted.

 Site 35—Groundwater pumping was terminated at Site 35 because remedial goals have been achieved.